FBI Hate Crime Data 1991 – 2024

 I focused on the most prevalent biases, anti-black, anti-Jewish, anti-Muslim, anti-Latino, and anti-Asian.
 There were others, but they were less frequent and the stories I am telling affect these groups the most.
 For this reason, I left the other biases out from my analysis.

-In the plots below you will see that during economic recessions or a global pandemic, we can see hate crime increases the persist for a longer period of time.
-In other cases, we can see spikes related racial injustices or a particular event that triggers outrage.
+In the plots below you will see that during economic recessions or a global pandemic, we can see hate crime increases persist for a longer period of time.
+In other cases, we can see temporary spikes resulting from a triggering event that sparks temporary outrage.
 For example, below you will plots showing the spikes in anti-black and anti-white biased hate crime after the police were found not guilty of the Rodney King beating.
 Another plot will show the anti-black biased hate crime after the George Floyd killing.
 We also see the spike in anti-Muslim hate crimes after the Sept.
 11, 2001 terror attack.
 Note that in each of these cases, there was a brief peak and then a sharp drop.

 Hate and the Economy